 We're so bold as to call this the 2nd most important scale pattern in jazz--at least our approach, anyway.
 This sequence of notes will carry you miles in creating amazing solos for Dominant Functioning chords, and it contains a verdant, melodic vocabulary based on five different scales, all the same notes!
 After you've master Major, Pentatonic and Minor, use this PDF to tear up the mandolin fretboard!

-Join the JazzMando Facebook Group
+Visit the JazzMando Facebook Page

 We're considering publishing an entire method book of FFcP patterns, licks, and exercises.
 Are you interested, and if so, what would you like to see in it?
 What are we missing?
 Weigh in on our study: Contact Form

 Disclaimer: In the 'Information Age' of the 21st Century,